-- 1. The following report provides a summary of the status of projects submitted to the ICO for technical appraisal and for funding consideration by external sources and those already approved and funded. - 2.
-As at 16 September 2015, 38 projects totalling around US\$100.3 million have been funded by the Common Fund for Commodities (CFC) (US\$52.4 million), by bilateral and multilateral donor institutions in the form of co-financing (US\$28.5 million), and by the beneficiary countries in the form of counterpart contributions (US\$19.3 million). - 3.
-A summary of each project is listed in the attached table which is divided into five sections, as follows: Section I: Projects under technical consideration by the ICO (new or revised); Section II: Projects Under implementation/to be started; Section III: Projects Endorsed by the ICC and seeking funds for implementation, Section IV: Projects Concluded and Section V: Projects To be reformulated and resubmitted to the ICO.
-For more extensive details of the projects, Members should consult the ICO website. - 4.
-Proposals to be considered by the Council in March 2016 should reach the Organization before 15 December 2015.
-It should be noted that the Common Fund for Commodities has issued its 7th Open Call for Proposals which will be closed by 19 October 2015.
-The application form has been circulated as document ED-2205/15.
+1. The following report provides a summary of the status of projects submitted to the ICO for technical appraisal and for funding consideration by external sources and those already approved and funded.

+2. As at 12 February 2016, 38 projects totalling around US\$100.3 million have been funded by the Common Fund for Commodities (CFC) (US\$52.4 million), by bilateral and multilateral donor institutions in the form of co-financing (US\$28.5 million), and by the beneficiary countries in the form of counterpart contributions (US\$19.3 million).

+3. A summary of each project is listed in the attached table which is divided into five sections, as follows: Section I: Projects - under technical consideration by the ICO (new or revised); Section II: Projects - Under implementation/to be started; Section III: Projects - Endorsed by the ICC and seeking funds for implementation, Section IV: Projects - Concluded and Section V: Projects - To be reformulated and resubmitted to the ICO.
+For more extensive details of the projects, Members should consult the ICO website.

+4. Proposals to be considered by the Council in September 2016 should reach the Organization before 31 May 2016.
+It should be noted that the Common Fund for Commodities has issued its 8th Open Call for Proposals which will be closed by 30 April 2016.
 A list of acronyms used in this document is contained in the attached Annex.